daiquocnguyen/Graph-Transformer/README.md

 - 20-08-2021: Release a Pytorch implementation to apply the Variant 2 for inductive text classification.

-- 04-05-2021: Release a Pytorch 1.5.0 implementation (i.e., Variant 2) to train a fully-connected graph transformer, by leveraging the transformer directly on all nodes of a given graph.
+- 04-05-2021: Release a Pytorch 1.5.0 implementation (i.e., Variant 2) to leverage the transformer directly on all nodes of a given graph.

 - 17-05-2020: Release a Pytorch 1.5.0 implementation.